mikel-brostrom/boxmot/README.md

 ## MOT compliant results

-Can be saved to `inference/output` by
+Can be saved to your experiment folder `track/expN` by

 ```bash
 python3 track.py --source ... --save-txt